French Army: Decolonisation

 At the end of the Second World War, France was immediately confronted with the beginnings of the decolonisation movement.
 The French army, which had employed indigenous North African spahis and tirailleurs in almost all of its campaigns since 1830, was the leading force in opposition to decolonization, which was perceived as a humiliation.
 In Algeria the Army repressed an extensive rising in and around Sétif in May 1945 with heavy fire: figures for Algerian deaths vary between 45,000 as claimed by Radio Cairo at the time and the official French figure of 1,020.

 The Army saw maintaining control of Algeria as a high priority.
 By this time, one million French settlers had established themselves, alongside an indigenous population of nine million.
 When it decided that politicians were about to sell them out and give independence to Algeria, the Army engineered a military coup that toppled the civilian government and put General de Gaulle back in power in the May 1958 crisis.
 De Gaulle, however, recognized that Algeria was a dead weight and had to be cut free.
 Four retired generals then launched the Algiers putsch of 1961 against de Gaulle himself, but it failed.
 After 400,000 deaths, Algeria finally became independent.
-Hundreds of thousands of Harkis, Moslems loyal to Paris, went into exile in France, where they and their children and grandchildren remain in poorly assimilated "banlieue" suburbs.
+Hundreds of thousands of Harkis, Muslims loyal to Paris, went into exile in France, where they and their children and grandchildren remain in poorly assimilated "banlieue" suburbs.

 The Army repressed the Malagasy Uprising in Madagascar in 1947.
 French officials estimated the number of Malagasy killed from a low of 11,000 to a French Army estimate of 89,000.